 - If your cat(s) are not spayed or neutered, they will be more prone to aggressive behavior.
 Unless you breed cats, consider having your pet neutered.

-With a little effort on our part, most cat conflicts can be resolved, or at least reduced to the point where the cats learn to tolerate each other without resorting to serious fights.
+With a little effort on our part, most conflicts can be resolved or at least reduced to the point where the cats learn to tolerate each other without resorting to serious fights.

-I hope these tips have been useful to you, and your cats will soon learn to enjoy each other’s company.
+I hope these tips have been useful to you, and I hope your cats will soon learn to enjoy each other’s company.